Dosage form: tablet, film coated

 The total dose of Eszopiclone tablets should not exceed 2 mg in elderly or debilitated patients.

 2.3 Patients with Severe Hepatic Impairment, or Taking Potent CYP3A4 Inhibitors

-In patients with severe hepatic impairment, or in patients coadministered Eszopiclone tablets with potent CYP3A4 inhibitors, the total dose of Eszopiclone tablets should not exceed 2 mg [see Warning and Precautions (5.7)].
+In patients with severe hepatic impairment, or in patients coadministered Eszopiclone tablets with potent CYP3A4 inhibitors, the total dose of Eszopiclone tablets should not exceed 2 mg [see Warnings and Precautions (5.7)].

 2.4 Use with CNS Depressants

-Dosage adjustments may be necessary when Eszopiclone tablets are combined with other CNS depressant drugs because of the potentially additive effects [see Warnings and Precautions (5.1)].
+Dosage adjustments may be necessary when Eszopiclone tablets are combined with other central nervous system (CNS) depressant drugs because of the potentially additive effects [see Warnings and Precautions (5.1)].